Learn how ISA helped Sperry pursue non-dilutive funding from NSF and strategic DoD/Federal Agency guidance to accelerate early development.

 ISA Community Partners are organizations that are dedicated to serving the military-connected community and have made a formal agreement to mutually support ISA Fellows through resources and program sharing.

 Why should I partner with ISA?

-We partner with individuals and organizations who have missions and visions closely aligned with ours.
-Together, we are stronger and synergistic.
+We partner with organizations who have missions and visions closely aligned with ours.
+It takes a community to do great things and together, we are stronger and synergistic.

-As a Sponsor you receive a number of benefits, including:
+As a Partner, you receive a number of benefits, including:

 - Access to ISA-trained Fellow’s biographies, expertise areas, and experience

 - Access to exclusive ISA networking events (3-4 per year) to meet ISA Fellows upon graduation